 Early Theaters in North Omaha

 There are few records of North Omaha’s earliest movie theaters available.
 One reader has pointed out that they were mostly just a fabric sheet posted against a wall with a few dozen folding chairs in front of them – not very romantic or lasting.
 Much of what is included in the following paragraph was deciphered from old advertisements in the Omaha Bee newspaper, as well as city directories from the 1910s and 1920s.

 Early theaters in North Omaha included the Alamo Theatre that was located in my old neighborhood at North 24th and Fort Streets in 1914, as was the Victoria Theatre.
 One of the reasons I started this blog was to uncover its history, and this is another great find.
 The Frolic Theater was located at 4116 North 24th Street in the same year, and he Ivy Theatre was at 2128 Sherman Avenue, next to several large apartment complexes, in the 1910s.

 A theater called the It Theatre was located at 2910 Sherman Avenue in that decade, while the Joyo Theatre was in the Florence neighborhood during the same period.

 The Cass Theatre at 500 N. 16th Street was near the Fern Theatre, which was at 716 North 24th Street.
 The Fern was destroyed in the 1913 tornado.
 The New Star Theatre was at 2906 Sherman Avenue for just a year or two.

-Pictured above is a theatre built by the McFarland Moving Picture Company.
-Opened in 1906 on the block at N. 16th and Binney Streets as the Grand Theatre, today its a church.
+Pictured above is the Grand Theatre built by the McFarland Moving Picture Company.
+Opened in 1906 on the block at N. 16th and Binney Streets, today its the Mount Vernon Church.

 Records show that one of the first movie theaters in North Omaha was the Diamond Moving Picture Theatre at 24th and Lake Streets.
 Diamond was one of several segregated theaters in North Omaha that showed films for blacks.
 Opened 1910, this theater showed films regularly.